Mindfulness for Panic Attacks

 4. Mindful Movement

-Combine movement with mindfulness for extra calm.
+Combine movement with present-moment awareness for extra calm.

 • Yoga or Tai Chi: These blend breath and movement to reduce stress.